 - External Transfer (to another institution)

 - Internal Transfer

 - Under certain circumstances it is possible for employees to buy their old work cell phones.
-Please see Surplus Property’s web site to see if you might qualify
+See this page to determine whether this is an option for you; visit Surplus Property’s website for details on the process.

 Inappropriate Disposals Methods